jamiemcstay/Project-1/README.md

 - I tidied up my CSS file and deleted any unused images from the images folder.

-- Removed the src element from all but but the first three audio tracks/elements on the listen page, so please note that only the first three aui tracks are playable.
+- Removed the src element from all but but the first three audio tracks/elements on the listen page, so please note that only the first three audio tracks are playable.

 - Re-exported all my image files from figma at a lower file size, which resulted in a degredation of quality, but will massively improve the experience for the user.